parsrnet/DockerForWindowsTemplate/README.md

 Make sure to include a FROM directive using an acceptable image to copy from such as CentOS, RHEL, or Ubuntu and the :latest suffix to get the latest version.
 Alternatively, you may use :\[version] to copy a specific version.

-## Step 4: Run the "build" Command to Build your Image
+## Step 4: Run the "build" Command to Build Image, Create Container, and Attach to Container
-Run the 'build.bat' script to automatically build a new image from the Dockerfile.
+Run the 'build.bat' script to automatically handle image building from the Dockerfile, container creation, and attachment.
+View build.bat annotations for explanation.

-You can use the command `docker image ls` to ensure your Dockerfile was successfully built into an image.

-## Step 5: Run the "spinup" Command to Spin Up a new Container from that Image
-Run the 'spinup.bat' script to automatically create a new container using the newly built image.

-## Step 6: Run the "attach" Command to Attach to your new Container
-Run the 'attach.bat' script to automatically connect to the container.
-Be warned that if you create more than one container, this script will only connect to the oldest without any modifications.